 State Name IEEE 1588 State Description Initializing INITIALIZING Temporary state when the PTP instance is re-started after some configuration changes Faulty FAULTY Fault state for the instance, usually because the Ethernet link is down or the IP address is mis-configured.
-Check the rear panel port indicators (see PTP 1-2 Ports ) for link status.
+Check the rear panel port indicators (see PTP 1-2 Ports) for link status.
 See Configuration Settings for PTP Network Interfaces for the IP address settings.
 Disabled DISABLED PTP instance is currently disabled.
 Listening LISTENING PTP instance is waiting to receive Announce messages from any PTP leaders on this domain.
 Pre-master PRE_MASTER Temporary state before the instance becomes a lead clock for the domain Active or Active Leader MASTER Normal state for a leader that is the grandmaster (GM) for the domain.
 The reference and time-of-day source of this instrument is used for followers in this domain to lock to the GM.
 If the PTP Mode is set to Ordinary Clock, the state name is shown as Active Leader.
 Passive PASSIVE Normal state for a leader that is not the GM for the domain.
 Another PTP leader is functioning as the GM, but this instance can assume the GM role if the Best Master Clock Algorithm (BMCA) decides so.
 At that point, the instance transitions from Passive to Active.
 Uncalibrated UNCALIBRATED Temporary state while the PTP instance is making clock adjustments so it can lock to the GM.
 The instance should transition to the Tracking state when calibration is complete.

-State Name IEEE 1588 State Description Adjusting SLAVE The follower is locked to the GM for this domain, but the current Offset From Master value is greater than 1 $\mu$ s.
-Tracking SLAVE Normal state for a follower that is locked to the GM for this domain and the current Offset From Master value is less than 1 $\mu$ s.
+State Name IEEE 1588 State Description Adjusting SLAVE The follower is locked to the GM for this domain, but the current Offset From Master value is greater than 1 μs .
+Tracking or Follower Tracking SLAVE Normal state for a follower that is locked to the GM for this domain and the current Offset From Master value is less than 1 μ s.
+If the PTP Mode is set to Ordinary Clock, the state name is shown as Follower Tracking.